-These are my informal wine reviews of various wines that I have sampled recently.
+These are my informal wine reviews of various wines that I have sampled.
 Most are affordable wines that are easily available through local wine retailers in the US.

 For more wine information, you can also take a look at